 RF antennas or aerials do not radiate equally in all directions.
-It is found that any realisable RF antenna design will radiate more in some directions than others.
-The actual pattern is dependent upon the type of antenna design, its size, the environment and a variety of other factors.
-This directional pattern can be used to ensure that the power radiated is focused in the desired directions.
+It is found that any realizable RF antenna design will radiate more in some directions than others.
+The actual pattern is dependent upon the type of antenna design, its size, the environment, and a variety of other factors.
+This directional pattern can be used to ensure that the power radiated is focused in the desired direction.

 The directivity of an antenna is the ratio of the maximum power density P(θ,φ)max to its average value over a sphere as observed in the far field of an antenna.

 It is a dimensionless ratio ≥ 1.
 The average power density over a sphere is given by,

 So, the directivity,

 The smaller the beam area ΩA, the larger the directivity D. In decibels,